alaffin12/stackedit/Caught by Strahd.md

 ## Barovia
 ##### Notes of Barovia
 One of the Demiplanes of Dread, Barovia is subject to the following rules:
 * Supernatural mists surround Barovia and keep its prisoners imprisoned.
-Anyone trying to leave Barovia gets lost in the mists and winds up back where they started - no exceptions (Stradh does frequently allow the Vistani to leave - but that is only by his parole, something he will not offer the players).
+Anyone trying to leave Barovia gets lost in the mists and winds up back where they started - no exceptions (Strahd does frequently allow the Vistani to leave - but that is only by his parole, something he will not offer the players).
-*  Stradh, being a vampire, is not terribly interested in having the sun shining in his realm.
+*  Strahd, being a vampire, is not terribly interested in having the sun shining in his realm.
 As such, heavy cloud almost always obscures the sun, bathing the world in dim light that does not impact creatures who are affected by the sun.
 Vampires still tend to be nocturnal though (easier hunting) and magic that causes sunlight does function as normal.
 * Vistani is another name for Tabaxi in Barovia

 Additionally, some magic functions differently:
 * Any spell that would allow someone to escape the domain simply fails (after all, what good is a jail that can be escape with a plane shift).
 This includes spells like banishment.
-Simply put - what is in Barovia stays in Barovia unless Stradh or the Dark Powers get involved.
+Simply put - what is in Barovia stays in Barovia unless Strahd or the Dark Powers get involved.
 * Summoning spells fail for similar reasons, although spells that call familiars or companions do function - they simply call on local spirits and energies (as opposed to summoning a fire elemental from the elemental planes or a planetar from Celestia).
 * Spells that utilize extra-dimensional spaces do function, but effects that would tear a hole in reality (putting a portable hole in a bag of holding for example) cause the same catastrophic effects, but do not create a hole in reality leading to the astral plane)
 * Basically - there's no quick and easy escapes from the Domains of Dread.
 If there was some of the characters imprisoned there (which once included Vecna) would easily escape.
-* Any magic that allows communications with entities on other planes is usable, with the proviso that Stradh can always (and does always) listen in on such communication, or if he wishes, he can redirect the call to himself and respond as if he were the entity being contacted.
+* Any magic that allows communications with entities on other planes is usable, with the proviso that Strahd can always (and does always) listen in on such communication, or if he wishes, he can redirect the call to himself and respond as if he were the entity being contacted.

 ### The Story as Planned
-There is no intention for the players to play out the 'Curse of Stradh' as (a) the party are high enough level to trivialize most of the encounters and (b) the party are already in another adventure.
+There is no intention for the players to play out the 'Curse of Strahd' as (a) the party are high enough level to trivialize most of the encounters and (b) the party are already in another adventure.

 Rather, upon awakening in the Svalich Woods and heading west (heading east brings them to the Gates of Barovia and the mists that keep prisoners in their cell) the party should know enough to make for the Amber Temple, to learn of their jailers (something they need to do to save the cosmos) and maybe find a means of escape.